 18. The Lido towns, Emilia-Romagna

 Nine “Lido” towns (small coastal resorts) line the 35km of coast here, with great nightlife and some summer excitement for those visiting the not-so-lively Ravenna.
 Marina di Ravenna and Punta Marina are both crowded spots, but when you head north there are quieter, golden-sand beaches at Porto Corsini, Casalborsetti and Marina Romea.

 19. La Pelosa, Sardinia

-One of Sardinia’s most deluxe beaches, La Pelosa has fine sand, turquoise water and views out to the Isles of Piana and Asinara.
+One of Sardinia’s most deluxe beaches, and undoubtedly one of the best beaches in Italy, La Pelosa has fine sand, turquoise water and views out to the Isles of Piana and Asinara.
 While it can get crowded in tourist season, nothing can spoil its stunning setting.

 20. Marina di Vasto, Abruzzo

 The fine old city of Vasto is all about the beach and this broad sandy stretch is palm-lined and beach-hutted in the centre, while growing wilder and rockier to the north.
 In the free central area, devices known as trabocchi are installed every so often – these are Heath Robinson-ish crane-like contraptions of wooden beams and nets, with a complex system of weights, designed for scooping up fish.